-Open to purebred or high-grade females.
-Ewes will be shown by weight and as whether dams.

-Ewes may be shown in both breeding and market if exhibitor is enrolled in both market and breeding sheep projects.

-4. Classes may be added, deleted, or combined at the discretion of the Judge and/or the Superintendents.

-5. Only Champions are eligible to show for Supreme Champion Ewe.

-6. Sheep will show by weight and not by breeder age.
+- 1. Open to purebred or high-grade females.
+Ewes will be shown by weight and as wether dams. - 2.
+Ewes may be shown in both breeding and market if exhibitor is enrolled in both market and breeding sheep projects. - 4.
+Classes may be added, deleted, or combined at the discretion of the Judge and/or the Superintendents. - 5.
+Only Champions are eligible to show for Supreme Champion Ewe. - 6.
+Sheep will show by weight and not by breeder age.